Towcester Camera Club Programme

 The children do usually come up with some brilliant images though!
 All children are welcome to come and join in.
 They must be somehow loosely connected to a club member ( as ‘loosely connected' as your neighbour’s kids is fine!) and any parents are very welcome to come along too.

 The Programme through to the end of 2017 is almost ready now to be put up on the club website and a good proportion of the following Spring/Summer season is sorted too.

 Do keep the 21st February 2018 in your diaries as a definite date NOT TO BE MISSED.

-Our meeting that evening is a presentation by Guy Edwards, an extremely talented landscape photographer who will absolutely blow you away if you have never seen any of his work before!
+Our meeting that evening is a presentation by Guy Edwardes, an extremely talented landscape photographer who will absolutely blow you away if you have never seen any of his work before!